kurzi2704/pantos-pandas-creator/README.md

 8. [Unregister Token](#8-unregister-token)

 ## 1. Setup all requirements and prerequisites
 * To be able to start with everything we need python installed.
-The version should be `3.6 or later`, but not greater than `3.9`
+The version should be `3.6 or later`
 * _brownie_ needs to be installed next.
 This is done by `pip install eth-brownie` - there are also other ways of installing it, just visit the [docs](https://eth-brownie.readthedocs.io/en/stable/install.html#dependencies).
 * If the installation of python and brownie was successfully, we should now be able to run `brownie` in our command line